fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 Before I begin, I should mention that this blog and project are part of the [Advanced Ray Tracing](https://catalog.metu.edu.tr/course.php?prog=571&course_code=5710795) course given by my professor Ahmet Oğuz Akyüz, at Middle East Technical University.

 ### Bugs on Part 2
 To start with the chinese dragon model, as I mentioned in my previous post, the problem was the very small coordinates of the model.
 Therefore, I thought that multisampling would help.
 However, after implementing multisampling (and trying 900 samples) and testing with different intersection test epsilon values, I could not see any difference other than sharper edges.
 I will continue to investigate this issue in the future using larger samples or different techniques.
-This is the difference with 900 samples and 1e-14 intersection test epsilon (new render has green outline):
+This is the difference with 900 samples and 1e-14 (larger values of intersection epsilon also gave the same result) intersection test epsilon (new render has green outline):

 ![chinese_Dragon_bug_gif](https://github.com/user-attachments/assets/42fca045-31aa-40e7-bac8-592a82286d22)